khasa006/simBKMRdata/paper.md

 ## Implications of Pediatric Heavy Metal Exposure

-In addition to describing the software package, we present an analysis of an annonymus but original real-world dataset (which includes measurements of metal exposure and children's IQ scores).
+In addition to describing the software package, we present an analysis of an anonymous but original real-world dataset (which includes measurements of metal exposure and children's IQ scores).
 Using BKMR within this framework allowed us to rigorously assess the relationships between multiple environmental exposures and cognitive development.
 The